ThinkCentre A series

 The A Series desktops are part of Lenovo’s ThinkCentre product line.
-Formerly an IBM brand, Lenovo acquired the ThinkCentre desktop brand following its purchase of IBM’s Personal Computing Division (PCD) in 2005.
 The first desktop in the A Series was the ThinkCentre A50p.
 Lenovo has released A Series desktops in multiple form factors, ranging from traditional tower, to small form factor, and all-in-ones (AIOs).
+Formerly an IBM brand, Lenovo acquired the ThinkCentre desktop brand following its purchase of IBM's Personal Computing Division (PCD) in 2005.

 2010

 A70

 The A70 was released by Lenovo in 2010 with the following specifications: